 Sutton

 § This page gives an overview of the Sutton local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Sutton is a suburban borough in southwest London known for its family-friendly atmosphere, strong schools, and abundance of parks.
 It has a mix of residential areas and commercial centres such as Sutton town centre.

-The administrative boundary of Sutton can be viewed on OpenStreetMap: District Boundary of Sutton.
+The administrative boundary of Sutton can also be viewed on OpenStreetMap: District Boundary of Sutton.

 Key Facts about Sutton